allenca/ra-project-02/README.md

 # ra-project-02
 Shopping Cart

+2017-02-07 (2)

+Tried to add another button this morning for Add To Cart.
+Broke the carousel.
+Please see 010 commit for correct product retrieval.
+I feel I needed more time to absorb the coding concepts.
+I felt discouraged from asking more questions because I wasn't able to form definite ones.
+It seemed the changes I made were not working.

 2017-02-07
 Despite the extension, I encountered numerous difficulties expressing the funtionality as code, as well as continuously debugging the code that I thought would work.